Jails

 Setting Up Jail Storage

-As of TrueNAS CORE 13.1, this feature is untested and provided without support to the TrueNAS Community.
-Users with a critical need to use virtualization solutions in production should use the tested and supported virtualization features available in TrueNAS SCALE.
+As of TrueNAS CORE 13.3, this feature is untested and provided without support to the TrueNAS Community.
+Users with a critical need to use containers or virtualization solutions in production should migrate to the tested and supported virtualization features available in TrueNAS SCALE.
 TrueNAS Enterprise customers can contact iXsystems to schedule a TrueNAS SCALE deployment.
+See CORE to SCALE Migrations for more information.
 Jails can be given access to an area of storage outside of the jail that is configured on the TrueNAS system.

 Read full post gdoc_arrow_right_alt